gytkiy/keeper-developer-sdk-iOS/README.md

 In this case, the user already has a login and password for your service stored in their Keeper vault.

 * User taps on the Keeper lock from your app login screen
-* User authenticates with Keeper with Touch ID
+* User authenticates with Keeper using Touch ID or Master Password.
 * User taps on "Fill & Save" to login to your app.

 ## Scenario 2: Create a New Account